-- A list of well-known famines that do not meet the 100,000 deaths threshold. - A list of cases since 2014 for which the Famine Review Committee of the Integrated food security Phase Classification (IPC) initiative has assessed the evidence and considered to be close to meeting the IPC threshold for 'famine', along with Somalia in 2011 which was assessed using the same method. - A catalogue of candidates for inclusion, about which we do not (yet) have sufficient information.
+- A list of well-known famines that do not meet the 100,000 deaths threshold. - A list of cases since 2010 for which the Famine Review Committee of the Integrated food security Phase Classification (IPC) initiative has assessed the evidence and considered to be close to meeting the IPC threshold for 'famine'. - A catalogue of candidates for inclusion, about which we do not have sufficient information.